-Some fitness professionals see the word “core” as gimmicky and replace it with words like “trunk,” “center” or “column.”
+Some fitness trainers see the word “core” as gimmicky and replace it with words like “trunk,” “center” or “column.”
 Others resist the term because they feel it lacks a clear definition.
 Here’s an easy, if slightly disconcerting, way to visualize the core: “Unplug” the arms, legs and head, and the core is everything that’s left!
 In more technical terms, the lumbo-pelvic-hip complex, along with additional muscles that act on the spine, is often considered the “core of the core.”
 The LPHC includes the lumbar spine, pelvic girdle, abdomen and hip joints.
 The muscles of the core are, then, any muscles that cross over or directly act upon the LPHC (NASM 2018).

 Whatever you call the core, or however you picture it, understanding its function and movements is essential for fitness professionals because this area of the body is the foundation for our ability to produce nearly all movements.
 If the core cannot support a particular exercise, then the arms and legs involved in it cannot produce the requisite force or speed.
 Reducing belly fat and increasing stabilization is key!
 This is why fitness professionals often state that every exercise is a core exercise.

 Let's dive into the more granular details of training the core - as found within our core training course.

 A Logical, Progressive Approach to Core Training